rlivingsus/misc/AllBooks.md

 - Sachs, Dana: The Life We Were Given
 - Sahn, Seung: Dropping Ashes on the Buddha
 - Saint, Jennifer: Ariadne
+- Saintcrow, Lilith: The Iron Wyrm Affair book 1
 - Sajer, Guy: The Forgotten Soldier
+- Saladino, Dan: Eating to Extinction: The World's Rarest Foods and Why we Need to Save Them
+- Salinger, JD: The Catcher in the Rye
 - Sanger, David: The Perfect Weapon
 - Sarnicola, Thomas: No Kings, No Kooks
 - Sato, Yuya: Dendera
 - Saulter, Stephanie: EVOLUTION 1)Gemsigns
 - Scalzi, John: Kaiju preservation society; Lock In; Head On; The Dispatcher; Murder by Other Means; Travel by Bullet
 - Scharre, Paul: Army of None
+- Schiff, Stacy: The Revolutionary: Samuel Adams
 - Schlender, Brent and Rick Tetzeli: Becoming Steve Jobs: The Evolution of a Reckless Upstart into a Visionary Leader
 - Schreier, Jason: Blood, Sweat, and Pixels
 - Schroeder, Alice: The Snowball: Warren Buffett and the Business of Life